Resource material › Dog Control › Key Facts

 Councils can declare someone a probationary owner if they commit three infringement offences within 24 months, or are convicted of (non-infringement) offences.
 Councils can require a probationary owner to undertake a dog education programme and/or a dog obedience course.

-The following four breeds cannot be imported into New Zealand: American Pit Bull Terrier, Dogo Argentino, Brazilian Fila, and Japanese Tosa.
+The following four breeds cannot be imported into New Zealand: American Pit Bull Terrier, Dogo Argentino, Brazilian Fila, Japanese Tosa and Perro de Presa Canario.

 Other breeds or types of dogs can be added to the list of restricted dogs, but only after an Order in Council is agreed by Parliament.